Insights

-Cleaning assemblies using ultrasonic systems: What you need to know about ultrasonic cleaning for the electronics industry
+What you need to know about ultrasonic cleaning of PCB assemblies in electronics manufacturing.

-Ultrasonic cleaning is an important process in assembly cleaning and is used as part of a broader cleaning process that also includes other steps such as rinsing and drying.
-The goal is to remove contamination on the surface of assemblies and components as well as under the components using ultrasound.
+Ultrasonic cleaning is an important step in PCB assembly cleaning and is typically implemented as part of a broader cleaning process that includes rinsing and drying.
+The objective is to remove contamination from PCB assemblies and electronic components both on the surface and in hard to reach areas, including residues trapped under components.

-Ultrasonic transducers in a cleaning system generate high-frequency sound (pressure) waves that create cavitation bubbles throughout the cleaning bath.
-These bubbles are only a few micrometers in size and change depending on the periodic pressure variation.
-They grow, shrink, implode even near the surface of the part to be cleaned, and generate pressure jets during implosion, which detach particles, flux residues, oils, and other contaminants from the surface of the assembly.
+In an ultrasonic cleaning system, transducers generate high frequency sound waves that create cavitation throughout the cleaning bath.
+The cavitation bubbles form, grow, and implode even near the surface of the PCB assembly.
+During implosion, localized pressure jets and micro turbulence help detach particles, flux residues, oils, and other contaminants from the PCB surface and from areas with limited accessibility.

-Ultrasonic cleaning is suitable for a variety of components and assemblies, especially if they possess hard-to-reach areas.
-For electronic assemblies, these can be printed circuit boards, connectors, relays, switches, sensors, etc. Even delicate surfaces can often be cleaned with modern ultrasonic systems..
+Ultrasonic cleaning is suitable for many types of PCB assemblies and electronic components, especially when the geometry includes hard to reach areas.
+In electronics manufacturing, typical examples include printed circuit boards, connectors, relays, switches, sensors, and similar assemblies.
+Even delicate surfaces can often be cleaned with modern ultrasonic cleaning systems when the process is properly qualified.

-In general, ultrasonic cleaning is suitable for a wide range of materials, including metals, plastics, glass, ceramics, and rubber.
-However, it is important to note that not all materials are suitable for ultrasonic cleaning.
-Specific cleaning requirements and material compatibility should always be considered before the process is applied.
+In general, ultrasonic cleaning can be applied to a wide range of materials including metals, plastics, glass, ceramics, and rubber.
+However, not all materials and not all assembled components are suitable for ultrasonic exposure.
+Cleaning requirements and material compatibility should always be evaluated before introducing an ultrasonic PCB cleaning process.

 Questions?
 Contact us